adyen-examples/adyen-android-online-payments/Readme.md

    2. Run the backend server:

       We have a minimal server written in Golang.
+The server runs on port 3000.

       You can run the prebuilt binary if you don't have Go installed.